BrunoMancinelli/Homework3/README.md

 Select the topic /videocamera to see the real image or /videocamera_processata if you prefer to see the detected image.

-If you want to spawn the robot by using the velocity controller (as requested in the point 2.a), write the following command in a terminal:
+Instead if you want to spawn the robot by using the velocity controller (as requested in the point 2.a), write the following command in a terminal:

     $ ros2 launch iiwa_bringup iiwa.launch.py command_interface:="velocity" robot_controller:="velocity_controller" use_vision:=true